CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 I've mounted in on the wall above my desk.
 It's simple looking, mounted on wood and perfboard, simple electronics with lightly artful wiring.
 The brains, located in the center, is an Attiny 85.

-The top LEDs display today's date.
-The bottom LEDs display a death date.
+The bottom LEDs display today's date.
+The top LEDs display a death date.

 Every day at midnight it rolls a new death date.
 The clock knows my birthdate.
 It also has inside it a table of mortality statistics by age, provided by the 2025 Social Security Trustees Report.
 With these, along with the current date, it can sample my probability distribution of dying on a specific date, given that I've already lived to the current date.

 I started working on this about 2 months ago.
 A couple hours here, a couple hours there.
+This picture was taken a couple weeks ago.
+And yes, I know the year is wrong.

 # Prior work

-Prior work on the subject of mortality goes back thousands of years. [maybe include stuff about gilgamesh? research on the first example of a hero trying to avoid a profecised death?]
+Writing on the subject of one's own mortality goes back thousands of years.

+One of Gilgamesh's adventures involves link(https://web.archive.org/web/20060206220555/http://alexm.here.ru/mirrors/www.enteract.com/jwalz/Eliade/159.html)[becoming afraid of death and seeking immortality].

+Another popular genre is of heroes attempting to avert prophesied deaths.
+Oedipus is a classic, but the story of Achilles in The Illiad is probably just as old.
+I'm interested to know what the oldest example of this genre.
+There's link(https://origin.web.fordham.edu/halsall/ancient/1100egyptmagic.asp)[this 20th dynasty story] about prince Naneferkaptah getting cursed for stealing a god's book.
+I'm not sure this one counts though, because although sister-wife and son die seemingly by accident, this happens because of the actively angry Throth and Ra.

 In the modern day these questions are dealt with quantitatively.
 It's hard to make any big life decision without someone talking about average life expectancy.